qbit-glitch/golang-udemy/go_programming_basics/NOTES.md

 - variables live within their scope.

 - Variables in go provide a flexible and powerful way to manage data within programs.

+## Constants

+- Constants must be initialized with values that can be determined at compile time.
+This typically includes literals and expressions that can be evaluated without runtime computations.

+- Go supports both `typed` and `untyped` constants.
+- Untyped constants are constants without a specified type until they are assigned to a value.
+They can be used in contexts that require a specific type, and go will automatically infer the approproate type.

+- NOTE: There is no short declaration for constants.

+- `const block` : We can group related constants together using this const block to make our life easier.

+- constants in go provide a mechanism for defining immutable values that remain consistent throughout the execution of the program.